Topics Map > Student Academic Policies > Grades

 The following sections address the process for handling student appeals of grading for undergraduate students earning their degrees in the College of Letters & Science (L&S).
 Non L&S students taking L&S courses should contact the academic dean in their school/college about grade appeal procedures.

-On occasion, a student may feel that s/he has been assigned a grade unfairly.
+On occasion, a student may feel that they have been assigned a grade unfairly.
 Any student interested in appealing a grade must first begin with the instructor who evaluated the student's work.
-If the instructor for the course(s) in question is not willing to alter the grade based on all the information the instructor has at his/her disposal, the next step in the appeal process is for the stduent to appeal to the chair of the department/unit where the grade was received.
+If the instructor for the course(s) in question is not willing to alter the grade based on all the information the instructor has at his/her disposal, the next step in the appeal process is for the student to appeal to the chair of the department/unit where the grade was received.

 - Instructors will (and should) only consider changing a student's final grade if there has been some error in tabulating the final grade for the course.